 The Middle School Performing Arts curriculum is designed to assist students in developing the vocabulary, skills, and attitudes necessary for a high level of accomplishment and a deep level of understanding and appreciation of music, dance, and theater arts.
-Students take one trimester each of dance, drama, and music during each of their three years in the Middle School.
-In addition to the required curricular courses, the performing arts department provides opportunities for students to choose to participate in our performance ensembles, chorus, orchestra, and dance ensemble.
+Students at our private middle school take one trimester each of dance, drama, and music during each of their three years in the Middle School.
+In addition to the required curricular courses, the performing arts department provides opportunities for students to choose to participate in our performance ensembles, chorus, orchestra, and dance ensemble through our middle school electives program.
 Students may also audition for roles in the Middle School musical.

 All sixth graders take dance two times per week for one trimester.
 Students will learn basic dance technique and work to develop artistic understanding of a variety of dance forms.
 Classes will focus on different aspects of the dance elements of time, space, and energy.
 A variety of genres will be presented including contemporary, hip-hop, jazz, ballet, musical theater, and folk dance.
 Weekly course work will improve students’ alignment, strength, flexibility, coordination, stamina, balance, agility, body awareness/comfort, expression, and musicality.
 Class activities also include opportunities for basic dance composition and participation in creative problem-solving activities.

 Seventh graders meet two times per week for one trimester.
 Class work will build upon the technical and artistic dance skills learned in sixth grade dance.
 Additional exploration will include the use of props and an introduction to contemporary partnering skills.
 Furthermore, students learn about the styles and different artistic approaches of famous American dance choreographers.
 Students will develop their own original compositions based on the stylistic elements and most salient features of the selected choreographers’ dance compositions.